-Any enquiries related to the text of this publication should be sent to Ofgem at: 10 South Colonnade, Canary Wharf, London, E14 4PU.
-Alternatively, please call Ofgem on 0207 901 7000.
+Any enquiries related to the text of this publication should be sent to Ofgem at:

+10 South Colonnade, Canary Wharf, London, E14 4PU.

 This publication is available at www.ofgem.gov.uk.
-Any enquiries regarding the use and re-use of this information resource should be sent to: psi@nationalarchives.gsi.gov.uk is a government policy that seeks to incentivise investment in secure, low-carbon electricity, improve the security of Great Britain's electricity supply, and improve affordability for consumers.
+Any enquiries regarding the use and re-use of this information resource should be sent to: psi@nationalarchives.gsi.gov.uk